-In the mountains visiting with family last weekend, the girls got to talking about skincare one evening.
-Somehow, I ended up fielding questions.
-At first I thought, “Who am I to answer these?”
-But the truth is, I’ve been fortunate to befriend and interact with a handful of aestheticians, nutritionists, and holistic personal trainers over the last several years, each of which taught me a skin secret.
+On a girls’ trip recently, we got to talking about skincare one night over drinks.
+Somehow, I ended up fielding questions, and my first thought was, “Who am I to answer these?”
+But the truth is, I’ve been fortunate enough to work with a handful of estheticians, nutritionists, and holistic health professionals over the years, each of whom taught me a secret for clearer skin.

-After learning what actually promotes clear, glowing skin, I realized how much time and money I’d wasted on over-the-counter quick fixes.
-I struggled with cystic acne for years, and now that I’m on the other side, I wish I could go back and learn these tips sooner!
-Keep reading to learn the 5 secrets I’ve learned for glowing skin.
+While none of these tips was a cure-all on its own for me, together, they really made a difference in fighting my cystic acne.
+Now that I’m on the other side of that struggle, I wish I could go back and learn these tips sooner!
+Keep reading to learn the five secrets I’ve learned for glowing skin.
 It’s likely you’ve never heard of at least one of these…

 1. Half a lemon, pink sea salt, and warm water

 I first learned of this morning cocktail from Stark Training in California, who helped me get in shape for my wedding.
 Their approach integrates naturopathic medicine and warm lemon water is a cornerstone of their nutrition program.
-Soon after having this every morning (before or instead of coffee), the my skin’s clarity drastically changed.
+Soon after having this every morning before coffee, my skin’s clarity drastically changed.

-Lemon water gets your digestion going, boosts immunity, and aids in detoxification (the liver).
+Lemon water gets your digestion going, boosts immunity, and aids in detoxification.
 Pink salt adds essential minerals and helps stimulate enzymes that aid in digestion.
 My trainer at Stark told me that natural salt has been used for skin issues since the ancient Roman times, which is incredible to think about.

 2. You are what you eat, especially leading up to times of stress

-I’ve also learned to place extra focus on these positive habits leading up to a stressful event or a certain stressful week of the month (you know what I mean, ladies?).
-Our body’s immune systems are redirected elsewhere during times of stress, so a flareup of acne is more likely if we aren’t caring for ourselves properly before these stressful times.
+I’ve also learned to place extra focus on these positive habits leading up to a stressful event or my cycle.
+Our immune systems are redirected elsewhere during times of stress, so a flareup is more likely if we aren’t caring for ourselves properly before stress arises.

 3. Food combine if you’re experiencing breakouts